quancui999/WaveletAnalysis_Hydrology/README.md

 # WaveletAnalysis_Hydrology

-Show how to process wavelet analysis of hydrologic and climate data.
+This R code is meant to show how to process wavelet analysis of hydrologic and climate data.